Are you looking to get more out of your credit card transactions this year? Interested in more shopping perks, rewards, or cash back? We hear you!

 You’ll also be able to participate in the rotating 5% cash back categories, and you’ll be able to achieve unlimited 1% cash back on all other purchases.

-Similar to the other credit cards, Discover will match all earned cash back at the end of your first earning year automatically.
+Similar to the other credit cards, the Discover It Student Card will match all earned cash back at the end of your first earning year automatically.

 You may use your rewards at any time, at any amount, for cash back, Amazon.com purchases, discounted gift cards, and charity purchases.